ujjwalguptaofficial/jsstore.docs/content/tutorial/event.md

 Description: "clear api removes all records from a table."
 ---

-jsstore provides some events which can be subscribed using "on" & unsubscribed uisng "off"
+jsstore provides some events which can be subscribed using "on" & unsubscribed using "off"

 e.g -